Q. How do I keep up-to-date on book releases, reviews, and other news?

 A: The best ways for you to stay current with my book news are:

-—My mailing list: I always always always tell you about book sales & new releases and I’m open, friendly, chatty.
+—My mailing list: I always give you details about books on sale, free books by me and other author friends, & new releases and I’m open, friendly, chatty.
 Read a newsletter if you don’t believe me.
-The sign-up is on every page on this site – check the footer and the right column.
+The sign-up is on every page on this site – check the right column.
 You can unsubscribe at any time and I would never sell your address.
 You’re mine, all mine!
 Hehehehe!

 —Bookbub: You don’t have time for chatty, you simply want a brief notice about new releases.
 Check me out on Bookbub.

 — Goodreads: Sends a monthly notice, highlights the authors you follow.